Career Timeline of Mariska Hargitay: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Mariska Hargitay made an impact.

-Mariska Hargitay is a highly acclaimed American actress, producer, and philanthropist best known for her role as Olivia Benson on Law & Order: Special Victims Unit since 1999.
-This role has made her one of the highest-paid actresses on television and earned her numerous awards, including two Emmy Awards and a Golden Globe Award.
-In 2013, she received a star on the Hollywood Walk of Fame.
-Beyond acting, Hargitay is recognized for her philanthropic endeavors and activism.
+Mariska Hargitay is a highly acclaimed American actress, producer, and philanthropist, best known for her role as Olivia Benson on Law & Order: Special Victims Unit since 1999.
+She holds the distinction of playing the longest-running character in American primetime drama history.
+Acknowledged as one of the highest-paid actresses on television since 2013, she has received numerous accolades, including two Emmy Awards and a Golden Globe Award.
+In 2013, Hargitay was honored with a star on the Hollywood Walk of Fame.
+Beyond her acting career, she is recognized for her significant philanthropic work and activism.

-In 1984, Mariska Hargitay appeared in Ronnie Milsap's music video for "She Loves My Car", the first country music video to appear on MTV.
+In 1984, Mariska Hargitay appeared in Ronnie Milsap's music video for "She Loves My Car."

 1986: Role on Downtown

-In 1986, Mariska Hargitay stated that she never thought about doing television until a role on the one-hour adventure drama series Downtown was offered.
+In 1986, Mariska Hargitay was offered a role on the adventure drama series Downtown, marking her entry into television.

 In 1988, Mariska Hargitay had a recurring role as Carly Fixx in the soap opera Falcon Crest.